Players who switched international teams and how they fared

 Kevin-Prince and Jerome grew up in Germany, the sons of a Ghanaian and a German, the pair came through the German youth system and represented the country at varying levels.
 However, on the eve of the 2009 U-21 Euros, a tournament Germany won, Kevin-Prince Boateng was thrown out of the squad after visiting a nightclub.
 He then decided he’d rather represent Ghana.

 What Happened Next: As a member of the Black Stars, Boateng went all the way to the quarter-finals of the 2010 World Cup including a stunning goal against the USA in the round-of-16.
 He then retired from international football only to return in 2014 for the next World Cup, however, once again his attitude proved a problem.
 After two games he was sent home for alleged abusive behaviour.
-He hasn’t played for Ghana since.
+He never played for Ghana again and has since retired from the sport.

 Taulant Xhaka